securityarch/cyber-dictionary/README.md

 #### User-id
 User identification
 ## T
+#### TAP
+A network TAP is a system that monitors events on a local network in order to aid administrators (or attackers) in analyzing the network.
 #### TLS
 Transport Layer Security v1.0(phasing out), v1.1(phasing out), v1.2 (common), v1.3(emerging)
 #### Traffic shaping